 Might I be repressing cannibalistic urges myself?

 On February 1st, show your support by donating your body, post-mortem, to feed a hungry cannibal, or perhaps convince an elderly loved-one to do the same.
-At the very least, proudly fly the blood red flag of cannibal pride, or maybe try a cannibal dinner one day out of the year: its low in carbohydrates, and afterward you can let your children see who gets the biggest half of the wishbone.
+At the very least, proudly fly the blood red flag of cannibal pride, or maybe try a cannibal dinner one day out of the year: it’s low in carbohydrates, and afterward you can let your children see who gets the biggest half of the wishbone.

 It's time we ended all forms of hatred in America and beyond.
 On February 1st go out and hug a cannibal.
 Or better yet, donate an organ to stop hunger!